osoftware/spedn/docs/syntax.rst

     int a = b + c;

 There is also a possibility to define 2 variables in case of using the split operator.
-If one of the results is unnecessary, you can ignore it with a dash.
+If one of the results is unnecessary, you can ignore it with a low dash operator.

 Syntax: